-Table 2: Legislations enacted on Environment, Forests, and Wildlife
+Table 2: Legislations enacted on Environment, Forests and Wildlife [Updated 8/06/2004]

-[updated 8/06/2004]

-- 64. There is now an extensive framework of environmental protection legislation and standards that is described in more detail in Appendix 4.
-Among these instruments, perhaps the most fundamental are the Environmental Legislation Network, Insecticide Act 1968, The Water (Prevention and Control of Pollution) Act, 1974; including Rules, 1975, The Air (Prevention and Control of Pollution) Act 1981; including Rules 1982 and 1983, The Environment (Protection) Act 1986, Hazardous Waste (Management and Handling) Rules, 1989 (amended 2000).
+- 57. There is now an extensive framework of environmental protection legislation and standards that is described in more detail in Appendix 4.
+Among these instruments, perhaps the most fundamental are the Environmental Legislation Network, Insecticide Act 1968, the Water (Prevention and Control of Pollution) Act, 1974; including Rules, 1975, the Air (Prevention and Control of Pollution) Act 1981; including Rules 1982 and 1983, the Environment Protection Act (EPA) 1986, Hazardous Waste (Management and Handling) Rules, 1989 (amended 2000).
 The EPA (1986) highlights the national plans and programmes and encourages a precautionary path towards balanced development between economic progress and environmental protection raising the awareness of local officials to the need for environmental protection and of their responsibilities in delivering it.
-In addition to these legislations, MOEF issues advisory notes recommending best available techniques (BAT) for environmental protection. - 65.
+In addition to these legislations, MOEF issues advisory notes recommending best available techniques (BAT) for environmental protection. - 58.
 The shift from concentration based discharge control to total volume based discharge control (also called total emission control) in the mid 1990s represented a major change of India's environmental policies to cope with plant owners who diluted the concentration of their pollutant discharges to escape punishment.
-Levels of permissible emissions are prescribed by MOEF through the Central Pollution Control Board (CPCB) to the State Pollution Control Boards in respective states of the country to various subordinate departments and local enterprises.
-In this way, a vertical system of total emission control is established. - 66.
+Levels of permissible emissions are prescribed by MOEF through the Central Pollution Control Board (CPCB) to the State Pollution Control Boards (SPCB) in respective states of the country to various subordinate departments and local enterprises.
+In this way, a vertical system of total emission control is established. - 59.
 India has a well-developed independent Judiciary.
 The Supreme Court, the apex judicial authority, is vested with powers to uphold fundamental rights and act as a guardian of the Constitution.
 Further, the Court also has the power to adjudicate disputes between the Union and the States or between States.
 The Judiciary is independent of the Executive and the Legislature and safeguards the Constitution with objectivity.

-India's regulatory framework for the safe management of hazardous chemicals regulations and rules have been formulated to ensure the safe management of pesticides, hazardous chemicals, pharmaceuticals and veterinary medicine (Appendix 4).
+India's regulatory framework for the safe management of hazardous chemicals

+60. In recent years, the Indian government has adopted the precautionary approach in its efforts to protect human health and the environment from chemicals hazards.
+A series of specific laws, regulations and rules have been formulated to ensure the safe management of pesticides, hazardous chemicals, pharmaceuticals and veterinary medicine (Appendix 4).
 Present law requires such chemicals to be registered prior to production, sale and international trade while a review and approval system governs use, storage and transport.